Great Blue Hole

 The Great Blue Hole, Belize.
 Public Domain.

-The Blue Hole cavern formed at a time, when the water level of the worlds oceans was much deeper, about 100 m below todays sea level.
+The Great Blue Hole is the largest submarine sinkhole in the world.
+This sinkhole or doline was formed by the collapse of a huge cavern.
+The Blue Hole cavern formed at a time, when the water level of the worlds oceans was much deeper, about 100 m below today's sea level.
 This happened during the Ice Age, in the Pleistocene, when huge amounts of water were frozen and formed glaciers at the poles and all over Europe and North America.
 At this time the continental shelf around Middle America was above sea level and here, the limestone was heavily karstified.
 The cave rivers drained this plain to the sea.

-At the end of the Ice Age the sea level rose, flooded the land and filled the caves with sea water.
+At the end of the Ice Age the sea level rose, flooded the land and filled the caves with seawater.
 Many caves, although flooded now, are still under dry land.
 Others, originally closer to the sea are below flooded land, like this one.
-When such caverns collapse, the dolines are waterfilled.
+When such caverns collapse, the dolines are water-filled.
 Those on land are called cenotes, a term from the indians in México.
 The submarine dolines have no peculiar name, as they are very rare and known for a rather short time.

-The Blue Hole is the biggest of those submarine dolines and part of day cruises by local tour operators.
+The Great Blue Hole is the biggest of those submarine dolines and part of day cruises by local tour operators.
 It is also possible to dive into the hole and the adjoining cave, but because of the depth this is very dangerous.
 It is only advisable for experienced divers accompanied by a dive master.